+This accelerated master's entry into nursing graduate program is designed for students who hold a baccalaureate or higher degree in other disciplines who desire to enter the nursing profession.
+Students are admitted into the graduate program in the School of Nursing and complete all pre-licensure courses, both theoretical and clinical, in an accelerated format.
+Upon successful completion of the pre-licensure portion of the program and NCLEX-RN licensure exam, the Bachelor of Science in Nursing (BSN) is awarded.
+Students continue with graduate courses and preparation in advance practice leading to a Master of Science in Nursing (MSN).

-The Second Careers and Nursing (accelerated master's entry into nursing) Program is designed to provide graduate-level nursing education for those who hold baccalaureate or higher degrees in other disciplines.
-It combines preparation in basic nursing sufficient to prepare students to take the NCLEX-RN licensure exam and preparation for an advanced practice role in a clinical nursing specialty.
-Students are admitted into the graduate program in the School of Nursing.
-For the first five semesters, they take all of the pre-licensure theory and clinical courses and selected graduate nursing courses, followed by an internship, to prepare them to take the RN licensure examination.
-After successfully obtaining the RN license, students then progress with more graduate courses, selecting the nursing specialty practice area they wish to pursue.
-Upon successful completion of all graduate coursework, the Bachelor of Science in Nursing (BSN) and Master of Science in Nursing (MSN) are awarded.
-The five-semester prelicensure portion of this program is offered in an intensive format and must be taken in full-time study.
+This program is located at the main Azusa campus and at the regional sites in San Diego and San Bernardino/Inland Empire.
+For the first four semesters, students take all of the pre-licensure theory and clinical courses and selected graduate nursing courses, followed by a clinical residency, in preparation for the RN licensure examination.
+Upon completion of the pre-licensure component of the program, the student earns a BSN.
+This program meets Board of Registered Nursing (BRN) requirements for licensure.
+Students then progress with more graduate courses, selecting the nursing specialty practice area they wish to pursue.
+Upon successful completion of all graduate coursework, the MSN is awarded.

+The four-semester pre-licensure portion of this program is offered in an intensive format and must be taken in full-time study.
 Courses are offered in a fixed schedule with required clinical experiences that may be scheduled Monday-Saturday.
+The program is designed as an intensive three-year sequence of pre- and post-licensure study that enables students to become registered nurses and also leads to the MSN degree with a clinical specialty.